fhabert/yolo_algo/roboflow_images/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 62 images.
+The dataset includes 540 images.
 Table are annotated in YOLO v5 PyTorch format.

 The following pre-processing was applied to each image:
 * Auto-orientation of pixel data (with EXIF-orientation stripping)
 * Resize to 640x640 (Stretch)

-No image augmentation techniques were applied.
+The following augmentation was applied to create 3 versions of each source image:
+* 50% probability of horizontal flip
+* Random brigthness adjustment of between -25 and +25 percent
+* Salt and pepper noise was applied to 3 percent of pixels